 I recently posted on Facebook photos of emeralds repairs including one matching set which had one emerald completely stripped of its oil during rhodium plating (see the Facebook post here).
 I showed the usual before and after photos which triggered a few questions about emeralds and oil.

 Oiling of emeralds has been done for many generations and is an accepted treatment in the jewellery industry.
 Why it is accepted?
-Because it is non invasive and does not change the overall characteristic of the emerald.
-It can be removed safely without damaging or any adverse effects to the natural gem.
+Because it is non-invasive and does not change the overall character of the emerald.
+It can be removed safely without damage or any adverse effects to the natural gem.

-Any other form of treatment has to be disclosed by the seller, that includes fracture filled emeralds (with some sort of resin), dyes or coloured oils to enhance the colour of the emerald… Synthetic emeralds are normally displayed as “Biron emeralds” or “Chatham emerald” to refer to the manufacturing process that created them (the 2 most common synthetic emeralds available).
+Any other form of treatment has to be disclosed by the seller, that includes fracture-filled emeralds (with some sort of resin), dyes or coloured oils to enhance the colour of the emerald… Synthetic emeralds are normally displayed as “Biron emeralds” or “Chatham emeralds” to refer to the manufacturing process that created them (the 2 most common synthetic emeralds available).

-This is a very brief explanation about emeralds and oiling, there are entire books written on emeralds… If you have any other questions or comments please use the comment box bellow 🙂
+This is a very brief explanation about emeralds and oiling, there are entire books written on emeralds… If you have any other questions or comments please use the comment box below.